AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/mapping/about-mapping-files.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: mapping
-title: About mapping files in Adobe Workfront Fusion
+title: About mapping files in [!DNL Adobe Workfront] Fusion
 description: Some modules have the capability to process files.
 These modules can either return an output file to be sent for further processing or require a file to be passed to them for processing.
 Before these modules can work together to process files, they have to be mapped to each other.
 author: Becky
 feature: Workfront Fusion
 exl-id: 9ed5f176-86d8-4139-b582-c2f58aaed8d4
 ---
-# About mapping files in Adobe Workfront Fusion
+# About mapping files in [!DNL Adobe Workfront] Fusion

 Some modules have the capability to process files.
 These modules can either return an output file to be sent for further processing or require a file to be passed to them for processing.
 Before these modules can work together to process files, they have to be mapped to each other.